Mental Health Articles

 The individual who sustains a brain injury and his or her family are the most important members of the treatment team.
 Their choices, goals, and backgrounds will be taken into consideration when it comes to the appropriate treatment.

-In the News Brain Injury Awareness Month – Part I
+In the News Brain Injury Awareness – Part I

-Every March in the United States we recognize Brain Injury Awareness.
+Every March in the United States, we recognize Brain Injury Awareness.
 Brain injuries are unpredictable in its consequences and change everything about a person in a matter of seconds.

 Here we look at some aspects, causes, and treatments of brain injuries and remind those that have either personally suffered a brain injury or are caring for a loved one with a brain injury, that you are not alone.